 Carry On Sergeant had begun as a promising but unsuitable script titled The Bull Boys by RF Delderfield, in which a couple of ballet dancers are conscripted into the army.
 After Peter Rogers acquired the script he asked John Antrobus, one of the writers of popular sitcom The Army Game (1957-1961), to develop it.
 Although Antrobus created several comic scenes that survive in the film, his plot as a whole did not fit together.
 So the script was given to Norman Hudis, a publicist who Rogers knew wanted a break as a writer.
 He had the idea for it to be about a bunch of incompetent National Service recruits, including a man who is called up on his wedding day before being able to enjoy his honeymoon.

 The film had a small budget of £74,000, about a quarter of the typical cost of a British comedy film at the time.
-The cast members were paid the bare mimimum, Kenneth Williams receiving only £800, keeping the entire wages bill to a mere £10,985.
-In order to keep to budget he knew he needed to keep to a minimum-sized workforce, something the Pinewood Studio's Works Committee was happy to agree to when he promised to throw them an end-of-picture party.
-Filming also took place at the Stoughton Barracks near Guildford in Surrey, with the army happily supplying many of the props needed to make the film realistic, including genuine rifles and machine guns.
+The cast members were paid the bare minimum to keep the entire wages bill to a mere £10,985.
+He bribed the Pinewood Studio's Works Committee to agree when he promised to throw them an end-of-picture party.
+Filming took place at the Stoughton Barracks near Guildford in Surrey, with the army happily supplying genuine rifles and machine guns.

 Many of the film's star cast would never appear in a Carry On again, including William Hartnell, Bob Monkhouse, Dora Bryan and Gerald Campion.
 This means the film never quite feels like a Carry On until Kenneth Williams and Charles Hawtrey appear, with minor roles compared to the more dominant parts they would play in later films.
 However the film establishes Hattie Jacques in a firm, authoritative role from the start.